 Owned by the Acton family for approaching 900 years, it remains in their hands today and consists of a number of small farmsteads, stone and timber framed cottages, ancient woodland and open pasture, amounting to some 1,500 acres.

 The Acton family has long supported environmentally friendly practice in the management of the estate and its properties.
 It is approaching thirty years since Acton Scott Hall became one of the first private houses in Britain to install a woodchip burning boiler for its heating, using timber by-products of the Estate's woodland.
 This system is combined with solar panels that provide hot water during the summer months.
-A wood pellet burning boiler is shortly to be installed in one of the estate's holiday houses and, if successful, they will be introduced to some of the tenanted cottages.
+Air-source heat-pumps, wood pellet boilers and solar panels have been installed across the estate.

 Wildlife is actively encouraged at Acton Scott through the sympathetic management of farmland and woodland.
 A number of agreements with Natural England operate on the estate, including a 'Countryside Stewardship Scheme.'
 This requires non-intensive husbandry to encourage a habitat in which birds, insects and wild animals can thrive.
 Permissive footpaths have been added to the existing extensive rights of way network enabling walkers to enjoy the beautiful landscape, historic buildings, features and wildlife of Acton Scott.